 We are Angela Fung and Ashley Bedford.
-Working together since 2003 we have built a multi-disciplinary practice applying our aesthetic to large scale architectural origami to kinetic jewellery.
+Working together since 2003 we have built a multi-disciplinary practice applying our aesthetic to large scale architectural origami.

 We work on private commissions for commercial and personal spaces and our projects range from retail window displays to transforming office ceilings.

 What we do

 In recent years we’ve become best known for our architectural origami, working with interior designers, architects, commercial developers and galleries to interpret their briefs for designing and installing large scale origami structures.

 So whether you're looking for a jaw dropping impact with colourful pleats or something more subtle to enhance your space we are ready to meet to your brief.